holepunchto/bare-module/README.md

   // A map of preresolved imports with keys being serialized parent URLs and
   // values being "imports" maps. resolutions,
   // A map of builtin module specifiers to loaded modules.
-If matched by
+If matched by the
-  // the default resolver, the protocol of the resolved URL will be its
+  // default resolver, the protocol of the resolved URL will be `builtin:`. builtins,
-  // `builtinProtocol` property which is `builtin:` by default. builtins,
   // The supported import conditions. "default" is always recognized. conditions = [],